This article explains how to choose which DNS protections your account enforces as part of the IPS service.

 -

-Default Block action - These protections generally have few false positives, and do not impact legitimate traffic.
+Default Block action - Protections that are assigned the Block action by default, generally have few false positives and will not impact legitimate traffic.
 We recommend that you leave these DNS protections with the default Block action.

 -

-Default Allow action - These protections may generate false positives and as a result block legitimate traffic in your organization.
+Default Allow action - Protections that are assigned the Allow action by default may generate false positives and it's possible that they could block legitimate traffic in your organization.
 We recommend that before you change these protections to the Block action, first run these DNS protections for a few weeks with the Allow action and review the events to monitor the number of false positive matches.

 To define the DNS Protections for your account: